 "After one session of Write Ahead my daughter is writing deeper claims, using stronger vocabulary and is more confident in her writing.
 What made it fun was the intriguing writing topics and she received a lot of encouragement and feedback."

 - 7th grade mom,

-Student Testimonials - "How did Write Ahead impact your writing?"
+Sample Anonymous Student Responses to the Question "How did Write Ahead impact your writing?"

 " I have better analysis, more complex wording and a strong thesis.

 - 5th Grader, Wellesley, MA

 " Writing quickly has become easier.

 " My analysis now fully explains my quotes, and I choose the best evidence consistently.

 " Writing is now more efficient, and more fun.